gogins/csound-extended/README.md

 ```
 cmake .. -DCMAKE_INSTALL_PREFIX=/usr
 ```
-After that of course do the usual `sudo make install` for Csound.
+After that of course do the usual \make -j6` and `sudo make install` for Csound.

 Finally, re-run your tests to make sure the features you need are still working and that the newer Csound is compatible with csound-extended.
 If not all